awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-pipes-pipe-pipetargetparameters.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `KinesisStreamParameters`  <a name="cfn-pipes-pipe-pipetargetparameters-kinesisstreamparameters"></a>
-The parameters for using a Kinesis stream as a source\.
+The parameters for using a Kinesis stream as a target\.
 *Required*: No
 *Type*: [PipeTargetKinesisStreamParameters](aws-properties-pipes-pipe-pipetargetkinesisstreamparameters.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)